-- 450 Figure 4: Taylor diagrams for 100,000 random parameter combinations at CCE, displaying the standard deviation (STD) of the model result relative to observations (Obs.), and correlation coefficient (COR), and centered root-mean-square-difference (cRMS) between model and observations.
+Figure 4: Taylor diagrams for 100,000 random parameter combinations at CCE, displaying the standard deviation (STD) of the model result relative to observations (Obs.), and correlation coefficient (COR), and centered root-mean-square-difference (cRMS) between model and observations.
 Blue to yellow color reflect increasing number of realizations in each area.
-B_T and B_A definedare defined in figure 2. - An alternative way to get an overview of the model's capabilities and parameter effect is to ato visualization-visualize of the overall trend in simulations compared to the observation data as a density plot (Fig. 5).
+B_T and B_A are defined in figure 2.

+An alternative way to get an overview of the model's capabilities and parameter effect is to visualize of the overall trend in simulations compared to the observation data as a density plot (Fig. 5).
 The coloring on the figure show that most of the simulations for the five size categories have a power-law increase of the biomass with increasing AC-bins.
-Generally, the model does not capture the occurrences of there is a lack of model results with biomass concentrations into the high AC{bio} concentrationsbins (AC{bio} above approximately 100 μg C/l), which is consistent with the observation that only 2% of the samples have autotrophic biomass concentrations of 100 μg C/l or above, here illustrated by the size of the white dots.
-The trend in simulations corresponds relatively well with observations for B{T-nano} (compare to mean observations given as white dots) which also showed to be the size category with the lowest cRMS (fig. 4).
+Generally, the model does not capture the occurrences of high AC{bio} concentrations (AC{bio} above approximately 100 μg C/l), which is consistent with the observation that only 2% of the samples have autotrophic biomass concentrations of 100 μg C/l or above, here illustrated by the size of the white dots.
+The trend in simulations corresponds relatively well with observations for B_T-nano (compare to mean observations given as white dots) which also showed to be the size category with the lowest cRMS

+(fig. 4).
 The trend in B{A-nano} simulations also aligns reasonably well with observations, though the correlation is slightly weaker due to a larger discrepancy between the modelled increase in biomass and the observed increase in biomass.
-Both size groups of nanoplankton do however

-- 465 underestimate the biomass at low AC{bio} -bin (AC{bio} < 10 μgCl-1) and overestimate the biomass at higher AC{bio} , corresponding with the greater-than-observed amplitude of variations in the Taylor diagrams.
-The picoplanktonic size groups also exhibit a gradual increase in biomass with increasing AC{bio} , rather than the plateau at intermediate-high AC{bio} seen for observations of $B{T\text{-pico}}$ and the decrease in biomass for $B{A\text{-pico}}$.
+Both size groups of nanoplankton do however underestimate the biomass at low AC{bio}-bin (AC{bio}< 10 μgCl-1) and overestimate the biomass at higher AC{bio}, corresponding with the greater-than-observed amplitude of variations in the Taylor diagrams.
+The picoplanktonic size groups also exhibit a gradual increase in biomass with increasing AC{bio}, rather than the plateau at intermediate-high AC{bio} seen for observations of B{T-pico} and the decrease in biomass for B{A-pico}.
 Additionally, the model underestimates biomass at low AC{bio} for both picoplanktonic size groups.
-The modelled amplitude of variation for $B{A\text{-micro}}$ is lower than the observations which manifest as - 470 a too high biomass at low ACbio and a lower-than-observed increase in biomass with increasing ACbio.
+The modelled amplitude of variation for B{A-micro} is lower than the observations which manifest as a too high biomass at low AC{bio} and a lower-than-observed increase in biomass with increasing AC{bio}.

 Figure 5: Model mean and total biomass of size groups as a function of total biomass for 100,000 random parameter combinations at CCE.
 White dots are observations in AC{bio} bins.
 Abbreviations as figure 2.
-Blue to yellow reflect increasingan increasing number of realizations in each area.
-SizeThe size of white observations dots indicateindicates the relative number of observations in that AC{bio} bin.
-Note the tendency of NUM to under-estimate pico- (a,c) and nanoplanktonic (b,d) biomass at low AC{bio} while overestimating the biomass at intermediate-high AC{bio}.
+Blue to yellow reflect an increasing number of realizations in each area.
+The size of white observations dots indicates the relative number of observations in that AC{bio} bin.
+Note the tendency of NUM to under-estimate pico- (a, c) and nanoplanktonic (b, d) biomass at low AC{bio} while overestimating the biomass at intermediate-high AC{bio}.
 The autotrophic microplanktonic biomass (e) is generally overestimated.

-Of the completed model calculations, the ideal parameter combinations should result in COR{m-o} > COR{iao} and RMSd{m-o} <

-RMSd{iao} for all size groups.
-Evaluating these conditions showshows that none of model results fulfill both criteria for all size groups.
-A detailed examination of the simulations in term of COR{m-o} and $RMSd{m-o}$, however, reveal reveals a subset of seven simulations that result in a planktonic size variability that corresponds particularly well with the observations (Fig. 6).
+Of the completed model calculations, the ideal parameter combinations should result in COR{m-o} > COR{iao} and RMSd{m-o} < RMSd{iao} for all size groups.
+Evaluating these conditions shows that none of model results fulfill both criteria for all size groups.
+A detailed examination of the simulations in term of COR{m-o} and RMSd{m-o}, however, reveals a subset of seven simulations that result in a planktonic size variability that corresponds particularly well with the observations (Fig. 6).